ove/ove-docs/docs/README.md

 Open Visualisation Environment is an open-source software stack, designed to be used in large scale visualisation environments like the [Imperial College](http://www.imperial.ac.uk) [Data Science Institute's](http://www.imperial.ac.uk/data-science/) [Data Observatory](http://www.imperial.ac.uk/data-science/data-observatory/).
 It is a rewrite of the [GDO](https://github.com/bkavuncu/GDO/) Framework.

-We welcome collaboration under our [Code of Conduct](https://github.com/dsi-icl/ove/blob/master/CODE_OF_CONDUCT.md)
+We welcome collaboration under our [Code of Conduct](https://github.com/ove/ove-docs/blob/master/CODE_OF_CONDUCT.md)

 ---

-It is recommended the OVE be used with Chrome, as this is the web browser used for development and in production at the DSI.
-However, it should also be compatible with other modern web browsers: if you encounter any browser-specific bugs please [report them as an Issue](https://github.com/dsi-icl/ove/issues).
+It is recommended to use OVE with Google Chrome, as this is the web browser used for development and in production at the DSI.
+However, it should also be compatible with other modern web browsers: if you encounter any browser-specific bugs please [report them as an Issue](https://github.com/ove/ove-apps/issues).

 ## Build Instructions